 Japan hopes to join an elite club by landing on the moon: A closer look

-Japan hopes to make the world's first “pinpoint landing” on the moon
+Japan hopes to make the world's first “pinpoint landing” on the moon, joining a modern push for lunar contact with roots in the Cold War-era competition between the United States and Soviet Union

 TOKYO -- Japan hopes to make the world's first “pinpoint landing” on the moon early Saturday, joining a modern push for lunar contact with roots in the Cold War-era space race between the United States and the Soviet Union.